Here's What's Changing on 'Big Brother All-Stars' Amid the Pandemic

-Julie Chen Talks New 'Big Brother All-Stars' Rules Amid a Pandemic (Exclusive)
+Julie Chen Moonves Talks New 'Big Brother All-Stars' Rules Amid a Pandemic (Exclusive)

 This even goes for the crew working behind the scenes on the show.
 "Everyone is working in a pod, and those pods basically stay together and don't cross-mingle with any other pods," executive producer Rich Meehan explained.
 "No one is living on the compound.
 So people are going home at the end of their shift."